Symptoms of food poisoning. Treatment of food poisoning at home - the best remedies

 Step 1.
 Gastric lavage

-2. Drink some solution.
+2. Drink some of the solution.

 4. Repeat the procedure several times until the vomit is clear.

 Step 2.
-Reception of sorbents
+Taking sorbents

 Dosage for poisoning: one tablet for every 10 kg of body weight.